dangitrp/medical-rp-guide/docs/Modern/Mental/Mental-Disorders.md

 ---

 ## Suicidal Ideation or Self-Harm
+Suicidal ideation refers to thoughts or feelings about ending one's life, while self-harm involves intentionally causing physical harm to oneself without suicidal intent.
+Both are serious mental health concerns that require immediate attention and support.
+Suicidal ideation can range from fleeting thoughts to detailed plans, and self-harm behaviors can include cutting, burning, or other methods of self-injury.
+It's crucial for individuals experiencing these issues to seek professional help from mental health professionals or crisis hotlines for assessment, safety planning, and appropriate interventions to address underlying emotional distress and prevent harm.

 {: .highlight }
 **NOTE:** Some servers do not allow this type of roleplay.
 Look through the rules of your server or ask a server admin to confirm.